ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 One can create `Box[int]`, `Box[str]`, etc., and the methods will be type-safe.

-When subclassing generics or creating more complex hierarchies, you might need to be mindful of type variance, but for most user-defined generics, the default invariance (type must match exactly) is fine.
+When subclassing generics or creating more complex hierarchies, you may encounter type variance, but for most user-defined generics, the default invariance (type must match exactly) is fine.

 ### `typing.Type` for Class Objects